Skip to content

 Reporting From the Affront

 [Text published in art4d magazine #238] The Venice Biennale is a huge event; architecture’s biggest.
-It’s so big, if … More
+It’s so big, if we … More

 activism, Alejandro Aravena, architecture, Art 4 D magazine, ecological design, social justice, spectacle, sustainability, Venice Biennale